Skip to Main Content

 Defined as a firearm in which ammunition is chambered or loaded in the magazine or clip and is engaged or partially engaged in a firearm.

-Nothing in any Department regulation shall prohibit the possession and transport of a concealed handgun when the individual possesses a valid concealed weapon permit as defined in the Code of Virginia.
-The granting of a concealed handgun permit shall not thereby authorize the possession of any handgun or other weapon on property or in places where such possession is otherwise prohibited by law or is prohibited by the owner of private property.
-Furthermore, the possession of a concealed handgun permit does not authorize the use of the concealed handgun for hunting.
+Nothing in Department regulation prohibits open carry or the possession of a concealed handgun when the individual possesses a valid concealed weapon permit issued under Virginia law.
+Open carry or having a valid concealed handgun permit does not authorize the possession of any weapon on property or in places where such possession is otherwise prohibited by law or by the owner of private property.
+Neither open carry nor a concealed handgun permit authorizes the use of a firearm for hunting.
+Lawful use of firearms for hunting remains controlled by law and regulation.